mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/utility-methods/ping.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format][], with a successful result containing no fields.
+The response follows the [standard format](../../api-conventions/response-formatting.md), with a successful result containing no fields.
 The client can measure the round-trip time from request to response as latency.

 ## Possible Errors